kube-vip/kube-vip-cloud-provider/README.md

 - Support ascending and descending search order when allocating IP from pool or range by setting search-order=desc
 - Support loadbalancerClass `kube-vip.io/kube-vip-class`
 - Support assigning multiple services on single VIP (IPv4 only, optional)
+- Support specifying service interface per namespace or at global level

 ## Installing the `kube-vip-cloud-provider`